websight-io/docs/docs/docs/developers/development/dialogs/index.md

 WebSight CMS delivers a set of ready-to-use components.
 These are detailed in the subsections of this documentation page.

+!!! info "Rendering dialogs"

+    In this documentation, we present dialogs configurations in a modal, which is the default dialog rendering.
+    However, dialogs can be rendered in other ways, for example as a [side panel](../page-editor/side-panel).

 ## Dialog structure
 Each dialog can be build out of two element types: